China is key to saving the planet from climate change. But it can’t quit coal.

 President Xi Jinping announced his “dual carbon goals” last September, following up with pledges to “phase down” the use of coal starting in 2026 and appointing a leading group to measure emissions.
 In July, China’s special climate envoy Xie Zhenhua said the 2060 goal meant neutralizing greenhouse gases from all sectors of the economy, not just carbon dioxide.

-Ahead of the Council of Parties, or COP26 as the climate conference is known, the government is preparing a plan called the “1+N” framework for achieving carbon neutrality.
+Ahead of the Conference of Parties, or COP26 as the climate conference is known, the government is preparing a plan called the “1+N” framework for achieving carbon neutrality.
 Climate advocates were watching for the release of more information, possibly on Tuesday when Xi is scheduled to speak at the United Nations General Assembly.

 China’s climate pledges come as the country’s emissions and fleet of coal-fired power plants have grown during the economic recovery from the pandemic.
 Ahead of the 2030 deadline, heavy industries are also racing to get carbon-intensive projects approved before limits are put in place, or “charging to the peak,” a practice Chinese officials have denounced.